Autumn 2026 Trek Offer – Up to 20% Off +9779767998270 info@nepaloutdoorexpeditions.com

 12. Focus on Recovery as Much as Training

 Without proper rest, training can lead to burnout, stiffness, or injury.
-Rest allows your muscles to grow stronger and improves overall performance.
-Your body improves during recovery, not during the workout.
+Recovery allows your muscles to adapt and become stronger while helping you maintain consistent training.
+Your body needs adequate recovery between demanding workouts.

 Useful habits: